 - By providing advice to departments early in the development of policy and legislation to resolve problems in the design of legislation and to identify potential public and constitutional law issues.

-- By setting standards through the publication of Guidelines (endorsed by Cabinet) and the supporting Manual for lawyers and policy advisors engaged in designing, developing and drafting legislation.
+- By setting standards through the publication of Guidelines (endorsed by Cabinet), and supplementary material to support the Guidelines.

 - By scrutinising Government Bills that come before Parliament.